These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 “This virus was passed on in China and the patient has now been transferred to a specialist NHS centre at Guy’s and St Thomas’ (hospitals) in London.”

-The patient “was an evacuee from China in quarantine at Lackland Air Force Base and was found to have a fever,” Hancock said.

-The patient arrived in the United States on a State Department-chartered flight on February 7, according to the US Centers for Disease Control and Prevention.
+All 13 evacuees were transported from the Diamond Princess cruise ship in Japan to the United States on February 17 on two separate flights.

-California has confirmed eight cases of the virus, Illinois has two, and there is one each in Arizona, Massachusetts, Wisconsin, and in Washington state where that patient was discharged last week.
+Other US confirmed cases include eight in California, two in Illinois, and one each in Arizona, Massachusetts, Texas, Wisconsin, and Washington state.

 The State Department is telling US citizens not to travel to China amid the outbreak.
 In an advisory posted on the State Department website, the agency elevated its travel warning to “Do Not Travel” and warned of possible “travel restrictions to be put into effect with little or no advance notice.”